nelsonfigueroa/nelson.cloud/content/posts/2024-10-01-ai-generated-images-in-blogs.md

 I'd rather see a shitty [Microsoft Paint](https://en.wikipedia.org/wiki/Microsoft_Paint) drawing as opposed to some AI image.

-I know there's plenty of things you can roast my blog for but at least you know for a fact you're getting the thoughts of a real human being and not some [LLM](https://en.wikipedia.org/wiki/Large_language_model).
+I know there are plenty of things you can roast my blog for but at least you know for a fact you're getting the thoughts of a real human being and not some [LLM](https://en.wikipedia.org/wiki/Large_language_model).

 If you run a personal blog, please avoid AI-generated images.